-I’ve worked as an editor and proofreader on a variety of projects: nonfiction books and articles, memoirs, documentary film narration, short stories, novels, technical documentation, grant proposals, and web content.
-I’m currently editing a memoir.
-The subject of my last project was economics.
+I’ve worked as an editor on a variety of projects: nonfiction books and articles, memoirs, documentary film narration, short stories, novels, technical documentation, grant proposals, and web content.
+My last project was the memoir of an Olympic gold medalist.
+I’m currently editing a novel that addresses assisted suicide.
 I’ve edited or co-edited texts about high altitude balloonists, lesbian debutantes, Alaskan midwives, Mexican healers, Swiss bank account robbers, dysfunctional families, and multiprocessing computer systems.
-I taught writing (fiction, nonfiction, and business writing) for more than twenty years.
+I’ve also led writing classes in fiction, nonfiction, and business writing.

 Do you need an editor?
-Send me an e-mail: andrea AT andreacarlisle DOT com
+Send me an e-mail: andrea AT andreacarlisle.com

 Some voices on my work: